Your guide to Slack for higher education

 Maintain office hours virtually

 Start an #office-hours channel to host office-free office hours.
-You can use the same Zoom trick above to launch a one-to-one video conferencing call with a student.
-You can also use Slack’s Workflow Builder – a visual tool allowing any Slack user to automate routine processes – to do things such as build a customised form to streamline questions from students and manage assignment submissions.
+You can use the same Zoom trick above to launch a one-on-one video conferencing call with a student.
+You can also use Slack’s Workflow Builder—a visual tool allowing any Slack user to automate routine processes—to do things like build a custom form to streamline questions from students and manage assignment submissions.

 Here’s how:

-- Use this workflow template to launch a feedback request or question-and-answer workflow in less than ten minutes
+- Use this workflow template to launch a feedback request or question-and-answer workflow in less than 10 minutes

 - Import the downloadable template